Alexandru101/Cpp-Projects/Rock Paper Scissors/readme.md

 - Lastly we will peform 3 if statements that will prompt the user if he has Won, Loss or drawed with the computer.
 Note i put (return 0) at the end but that is completly optional although i dont know much about other compilers and if they require it
 ```
-// Creating the entry point of our program //
 int main()
 {
-	// Initializing Timer For Random Number Generator //
 	srand(time(nullptr));

-	// Player Move Tracker //
 	std::string playerMove;

-	// Prompting User With Game Objects Selection //
 	std::cout << "Welcome to rock / paper / scissors game.\tPress Enter to begin";
 	std::cin.get();

-	// Grabbing User Input //
 	while (true) {
 		std::cout << "Pick your game object: Rock | Paper | Scissors" << '\n';
 		std::cin >> playerMove;